nodro7/angular-mydatepicker/README.md

 Online demo is [here](http://kekeh.github.io/angular-mydatepicker)

+Start from [here](https://github.com/kekeh/angular-mydatepicker#development-of-this-component) if want to develop or create own version of the library.

 ### Main features

 * no dependencies to other libraries
 * currently localized to 45 [languages](https://github.com/kekeh/angular-mydatepicker#locale-attribute)
+* datepicker
-* datepicker and date range picker
+* date range picker
+* popup mode
-* popup and inline mode
+* inline mode
 * supports keyboard
 * awesome configuration possibilities
   * easily set styles to the component which are in line with your page theme